hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

-# SQL-Managed Instance - Disaster Recovery Implementation
+# SQL-Managed Instance / Disaster Recovery Architecture Details and Step by Step Implementation
+# *Hugo Marques - CLoud Architect*
 SQL Managed Instance Installation process - Step by Step to Disaster Recovery - Ready for Massive roll out Powered by: Hugo Marques - Azure Architect

-The main idea of this document is to provide the guidence of Best Practice of the SQL-Managed Instance implementation considering a Disaster Recovery configuration with a full Failover Group configured
+This document provide the Best Practice guidence for the SQL-Managed Instance implementation considering a Disaster Recovery Architecture with a full Failover Group configured.

-## Setup
-* **Greenfield Deployment**: If you are starting from scratch, refer to these [installation](docs/install-new.md) instructions which outlines steps to deploy an AKS cluster with Application Gateway and install application gateway ingress controller on the AKS cluster.
-* **Brownfield Deployment**: If you have an existing AKS cluster and Application Gateway, refer to these [installation](docs/install-existing.md) instructions to install application gateway ingress controller on the AKS cluster.

-## Usage
-Refer to the [tutorials](docs/tutorial.md) to understand how you can expose an AKS service over HTTP or HTTPS, to the internet, using an Azure Application Gateway.
+ALl process can be implemented by Azure Resource Manager configuration, Powershell, ARM Templates or Infrastructure as a Code using Terraform.
+This Step by Step guide covers the first scenario which is using Azure Resouce Manager.

 ## Introduction
 **SQL Database Managed Instance** is a deployment option in Azure SQL Database that is highly compatible with SQL Server, providing out-of-the-box support for most SQL Server features and accompanying tools and services.
 Managed Instance also provides native virtual network (VNET) support for an isolated, highly-secure environment to run your applications.
 Now you can combine the rich SQL Server programming surface area in the cloud with the operational and financial benefits of an intelligent, fully-managed database service, making Managed Instance the best PaaS destination for your SQL Server workloads.

-This guide has the objective to give you the step by step for every single step to provisioning this SQL Managed Instance project.

 ## E2E Architecture